aTechNewbie38/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS as explained to me throughout class and from concepts that I've implemented in my assignments is nothing more than another form of a library for JS and is used by programmers to solve problems of developers handling active data for quicker response times.

 - [ ] What does it mean to _think_ in react?

+To think in React means to think about the creative process of the apps as you're building out and how they will respond as far as the UI goes.

 - [ ] Describe state.

+'State' is an object that allows dynamic and interactive creativity to how components are rendered and behaves.

 - [ ] Describe props.

+'Props' are variables passed to a react component by another component (i.e., parent component).

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+'Side effects' are general concepts about behaviors of functions.
+Modifying anything outside of its body is a 'side effect' of a function.
+Using an array as the second parameter of 'useEffect' is how you're able to sync effects in a React component to state or prop changes.

 ## Project Set Up